PRAYER FOR YOUNG PEOPLE IN VIEW OF THE FORTHCOMING

 The 10 were taken away, stripped naked, confined and left to starve.
 On Aug.
 14, 1941, the four who had not yet died, including the priest, were each injected with a poison.

 In 1982 Gajowniczek sat at the canonization of Kolbe.
 I too was blessed to sit at that event.
-I looked down from my seat on the colonnade at the crowd of people in the special section and witnessed the effects of one life of sacrifice.
-It made the sacrifice of the Mass even more powerful.
+I looked down from my seat on the colonnade at the crowd of people in the special section where he and all of his family sat and witnessed the effects of one life of sacrifice.
+It made the sacrifice of the Mass even more powerful, especially looking out at the crowd filling the square.

 Jesus said to his disciples,